 The PSD2 QC Statement as identified in clause 5.1 shall be included in the certificate.

-The organisationalIdentifier shall be present in the Subject’s Distinguished Name and encoded with legal person syntax as specified in clause 5.2.1.
+The organisationIdentifier shall be present in the Subject’s Distinguished Name and encoded with legal person syntax as specified in clause 5.2.1.

 6 Policy requirements